Classical Ottoman architecture: Maghreb (Algeria and Tunisia)

+Aftermath

 End of the classical style

 From the 18th century onward European influences were introduced into Ottoman architecture as the Ottoman Empire itself became more open to outside influences.
 The term “Baroque” is sometimes applied more widely to Ottoman art and architecture across the 18th century including the Tulip Period.
 In more specific terms, however, the period after the 17th century is marked by several different styles.
 After the Tulip Period, Ottoman architecture openly imitated European architecture, so that architectural and decorative trends in Europe were mirrored in the Ottoman Empire at the same time or after a short delay.

-During the 1740s a new Ottoman or Turkish "Baroque" style emerged in its full expression and rapidly replaced the style of the Tulip Period.
+During the 1740s, a new Ottoman or Turkish "Baroque" style emerged in its full expression and rapidly replaced the style of the Tulip Period.
 This shift signaled the final end to the Classical style.
 Changes were especially evident in the ornamentation and details of new buildings rather than in their overall forms, though new building types were eventually introduced from European influences as well.
 The most important monument heralding the new Ottoman Baroque style is the Nuruosmaniye Mosque complex, begun by Mahmud I in October 1748 and completed by his successor, Osman III (to whom it is dedicated), in December 1755.
 Kuban describes it as the "most important monumental construction after the Selimiye Mosque in Edirne", marking the integration of European culture into Ottoman architecture and the rejection of the classical Ottoman style.